Url: What's a URL? I'm not too Computer-Savvy.

 2. I find used VHS tapes can be bought at a not too faraway hobby shop.
 I feel an odd nostalgia for searching through rows of tapes which I know nothing about, and basing my choices on what the jackets had to say, and the minutes each tape would run.
 Shows like Bubblegum Crisis, Key The Metal Idol, and Irresponsible Captain Tylor come to mind.

 3. I learn about shopping online at Amazon.com, E-bay, and other websites.
-With the benefit of hindsight, I realize that the first few years of this decade were a most fortunate time to become involved in anime.
+With the benefit of hindsight, I realize that the first few years of this century were a most fortunate time to become involved in anime.
 As DVDs supplanted VHS tapes, the once obscenely expensive tapes could be gotten for a fraction of their original price--I bought a number of them for 99 cents (plus a dollar postage) each!

 4. I'm informed by a fellow Mikomi reviewer that the titles which are still quite expensive can be rented via the internet as well!
 More than once I've rented shows which I liked so much that I bought my own copies.